dsrsaknp/100xdevs-cohort/coding_playground/1-coding_oop_js/README.md

-# DAY 1
+# DAY 1 - summary and additional takeaways

-1. Object oriented programming - paradigm centered around objects
+1. Object oriented programming is a paradigm centered around objects

 2. 4 pillars